secondRZ/swe-interview/topics/cs-details.md

 * Namespaces should be `CompanyName.ActualNamespace` and can be accessed from different files, so you can still give each class its own file.
 * The `var` keyword only works when the assignment comes at the same time. `var some_int;` wouldn't work.
 * Just like C++, you can use `using SomeNameSpace;` at the top to avoid typing it every time, but it's better not to.
+* You can make a variable/property read only with the `readonly` keyword before its type: `public readonly int height;`.
 * Accept input from a user:

 ```java